 - To do this, just restart your device, and hold down the F8 Key.

 - A list of all possible booting options will get displayed on your screen.

 - Select Safe Mode With Networking and press Enter.

 Once booted you can check whether you are able to use the internet or not.
 This is one of the most commonly used methods for Windows DNS server not responding fix.
 Now you already know what to do when the DNS server isn’t responding and if you are not able to fix this problem by the methods mentioned above, then you can ask us for help via comments below.

 Disable Your Firewall and Anti-Virus

 Though antivirus and firewall are necessary components for Windows devices to keep your device secure, but sometimes they may interfere with your connection with the internet.
 If you are getting error messages like Comcast DNS server not responding, or Device or resource (DNS Server) is not responding, then you can try disabling them for once.

-If you’re using Bit-defender, you need to go to Firewall settings and disable Block Internet connection sharing option.
-It is an easy way on how to fix DNS not responding error.
-If you are using Avast, then to fix Windows DNS server not responding problem, simply open Avast settings and disable Secure DNS option.
+If you’re using Bit-defender, you need to go to Firewall settings and disable the Block Internet connection sharing option.
+It is an easy way on how to fix DNS not responding errors.
+If you are using Avast, then to fix Windows DNS server not responding problem, simply open Avast settings and disable the Secure DNS option.